Dr. DreRapper / Music Producer

 Name at birth: Andre Romelle Young

 Music producer and hip hop performer Andre Young, a.k.a.
 Dr. Dre, co-founded the notorious rap group N.W.A. (with Ice Cube and Eazy-E).
-The group was one of the most successful hip-hop groups of the late 1980s and helped lay the foundations of what's known as West Coast gangsta rap.
+The group was one of the most successful hip-hop groups of the late 1980s and helped lay the foundations of what's known as West Coast "gangsta" rap.
+In 1991, Dre got out of his deal with Ruthless Records and co-founded Death Row Records with Suge Knight.
 Dre's 1992 solo effort, The Chronic, was a critical and popular success and made his fame as a producer.
 He also won a Grammy for the album's single, "Let Me Ride."
 He helped launch the careers of Warren G., Snoop Dogg and Eve of Destruction, and has collaborated with a variety of artists, including 50 Cent, Eminem and The Game.
 Dre's albums include Dr. Dre Presents the Aftermath (1996), 2001 (1999) and the long-awaited, long-delayed Detox.
 His singles include "Nuthin But a 'G' Thing," "California Love" and "Forget About Dre."

 Copyright © 1998-2015 by Who2?, LLC.
 All rights reserved.